-This taskforce will discuss and showcase EAP member projects that have demonstrated a particularly good understanding of local context and community needs and implemented solutions and interventions that have delivered impact while leveraging existing structures and local skills.
-It will focus on projects that have contributed to local skill development and excelled at integrating local content, including services, workers and/or local suppliers.
-The taskforce will also exchange knowledge aimed at fostering national ecosystem reform to scale-up solutions.
-Methods and tools that can help better understand local needs and share best practice will be examined.
+EAP member projects have demonstrated a particularly good understanding of local context and community needs and have implemented solutions and interventions that have delivered impact while leveraging existing structures and local skills.
+These projects have contributed to local skill development and excelled at integrating local content, including services, workers and/or local suppliers.
+The EAP also exchanges knowledge aimed at fostering national ecosystem reform to scale-up solutions, as well as examines methods and tools that can help better understand local needs.

 The purpose of the Total Access to Energy program is to achieve social, environmental and economic gains.
 Since the launch of the program in 2010, Total has been able to demonstrate a strategy that leverages local structures.
 Social gains are evident not only through the number of users of its solar lamps.
 Resellers also benefit, both through the training they receive and the revenue generated by the lamps sold.
 Moreover, the promotional campaigns raise awareness about the potential and availability of solar products.